 Fulton County, located just north of the New York State Thruway (I-90), west of Interstate 87 and northwest of Interstate 88, provides direct linkage to all major population areas in the Northeast.
 State Routes 30, 30A, 10 and 29 connect the traveler to the interstate highways.

 Fulton County Airport provides 24-hour, year-round corporate and leisure service, including overnight parking and inside, heated storage.
 Aircraft charter flights, flight training and convenient local ground transportation are available.
-It is two hours from the nearest city and within an hour’s flight time from Boston, New York City and Montreal.
+It is within an hour’s flight time from Boston, New York City and Montreal.
 Commercial airports and international connections are within one hour driving time.

 Taxi or limousine service is offered by local firms.
 Adirondack Trailways and the Gloversville Transit Authority provide local and long-distance bus service.
 Passenger rail service, available through Amtrak, is located a short drive from Fulton County.
 The Mohawk River is located within four miles of the county connecting the Hudson River with the Great Lakes, through a lock system.